Kentwwx/gosummarize/README.md

-# We Believe YOuTube Summarizer will reduce 50% user duration on YouTube.
-That's why we think it is future YOUTUBE KILLER.
+# We Believe YouTube Summarizer will reduce 50% user duration on YouTube.
+That's why we think it is the future YOUTUBE KILLER.
 What do you think?
 Leave comments on Show HN.
 THE BEST FREE YOUTUBE VIDEO SUMMARIZER WITH AI